CirrusMD/CirrusMD-Android-SDK-Example/README.md

 `Pair.first` represents the channel ID.
 `Pair.second` represents the channel name.

 When a user selects a channel `CirrusMD.navigateToChannel(id: String)` can be called to navigate to the selected channel.
 The argument is `Pair.first` from the selected item in the list of channels from `CirrusMD.channels()`.
-Once this is called, the SDK will navigate to the selected channel or will default to the selected when it is displayed.
+Once this is called, the SDK will navigate to the selected channel or will default to the selected channel when it is displayed.

 ## Author